-The recent General Election points out how these demographic and behavioural trends are important to grasp.
+The 2017 General Election in the UK (in the wake of Brexit in 2016) points out how these demographic and behavioural trends are important to grasp.
 It is now generally understood that Labour won the social media battle, and that this was because of its combination of messaging which focused on values over attack, and was highly targeted at motivating younger voters as well as their core vote.
 The Tories’ failure to grasp this meant they talked to their own self-enforcing circles.
 The Tories’ view was that the young don’t vote, ignore them.

 Generation Y – the 18 – 35 age group – Millennials.
 These are terms to describe people born between 1980 and 2000.
 They’re the group under the microscope here.
 Why?
 Because here in the Western developed world, Generation X (1965 – 1979) and especially the Baby Boomer generation (1946 – 1964) expect pensions, free healthcare, state or large scale, high quality provision of free at the point of use social services … a raft of expectations which, when denied, lead to repercussions for society.

 On current trends, there are more of that older generation than there are of Generation Y, or the cohort to come (2000 – 2020) put together.

 So what?
 As marketing and communications people we need to look at society and social trends.
 As arts practitioners, likewise.
 As social scientists even more so.
 And I’m all three.

 I’m a GenX baby but have plenty in common with both GenY and the Baby Boomers.
 Why?My values matter to me.
 I turned down the offer to be Wonga’s Head of Marketing, there was no way I was going to be part of contributing to the sum of human misery.